NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/Arodeth.md

 abilities_mid:
   - name: ""
   - name: "Fated to Fail"
-    desc: "`pf2:r` (misfortune) **Trigger** A creature adjacent to Arodeth rolls a hit or critical hit with a melee Strike\n**Effect** Arodeth attempts a Fortune-Telling Lore check against the triggering creature's Will DC.
+    desc: "`pf2:r` (misfortune) **Trigger** A creature adjacent to Arodeth rolls a hit or critical hit with a melee Strike\n* * *\n\n**Effect** Arodeth attempts a Fortune-Telling Lore check against the triggering creature's Will DC.
 On a success, the attack is reduced by one degree of success (from a hit to a miss, or a critical hit to a hit)."

 attacks:
   - name: ""